-As part of our relationship with other institutions, we consider all university, TAFE and private tertiary education provider qualifications for possible Credit for Prior Learning (CPL).
+As part of our relationship with other institutions, we consider all university, TAFE and private tertiary education provider qualifications for possible recognition of prior learning (RPL).

 This applies for courses undertaken both in Australia and overseas.
-Even if the qualification is unrelated to what you want to study, you still may be eligible for CPL.
+Even if the qualification is unrelated to what you want to study, you still may be eligible for RPL.

 Local partnerships lead to better opportunities